algofairness/fairness-comparison/README.md

 This repository is meant to facilitate the benchmarking of fairness aware machine learning algorithms.

+The associated paper is:

+A comparative study of fairness-enhancing interventions in machine learning by Sorelle A. Friedler, Carlos Scheidegger, Suresh Venkatasubramanian, Sonam Choudhary, Evan P. Hamilton, and Derek Roth. https://arxiv.org/abs/1802.04422

 To run the benchmarks, clone the repository and run:

     $ python3 benchmark.py